mtreerungroj/mtreerungroj.github.io/index.md

 ### Project
 * **Wongnai Image to Vector Representation** (June 2020 - present)
 * **Wongnai Listing Ad Recommendation** (Mar - Apr 2020)
+  - Applying For You Recommendation System to find a ad restaurant that user might like
 * **Wongnai GP Profit Forcasting** (Mar - Apr 2020)
+  - Predicting weekly estimated delivery sales for non-GP restaurant (delivery open but doesn't join GP), using multi-output regression
 * **Wongnai Experiment About User Retention** *(Jan 2020 - Feb 2020)*
   - Do an end-to-end process of experiments to find any factors that might significantly increase user retention, using statistics and hypothesis testing techniques
   - Work with business teams to find insights about user retention